How to Test Prophecy

 2. The prophecy is judged.

-Leaders misinformed about the gift of prophecy sometimes insist that those desiring to prophesy first share the prophecy with them to judge before speaking it to the assembly of believers.
-Clearly, that's NOT how judging prophecy operates and if followed through, it may lead to a spiritual-sounding message, but it won't be an inspired prophecy, and it carries the potential of being influenced by what has already been shared.
-Avoid such misinformed practices.
+Some leaders, in their sincere desire to protect the congregation, may request to review prophecies beforehand.
+If followed through, it may lead to a spiritual-sounding message, but it won't be an inspired prophecy, and it carries the potential of being influenced by what has already been shared.

-Genuine prophecies can NEVER be heard before being manifested on the prophesier's tongue by faith.
+In contrast, authentic prophecy flows in the moment as the Spirit gives utterance.
 Neither those prophesying nor those listening can know the substance of a prophetic message before it has been delivered.
+An understanding of this supernatural flow helps maintain the genuine character of prophetic ministry.

 Biblical Tests for Prophecy